Enhancing Paediatric Palliative Care

 - Macmillan Teams

 - Paediatric Complex Care Teams

 Have you considered sponsoring or exhibiting at this day?
 Our events are carefully crafted and through our rigorous research we focus on and address the specific themes and topics that are driving the NHS forward.
 We pride ourselves on working with you to ensure that we recommend only those events that reflect your target audience and put forward solutions that provide the desired outcomes and results.

 If you belong to an association or network that is related to Palliative Care, SBK would welcome working with you.
 We could promote you and the work that you do, offer your members or network a discounted rate and a link with your website here.
-Media Partners do not endorse the contents of SBK Healthcare Events and links displayed here are for information purposes only.
+Please note that Media Partners do not endorse the contents of SBK Healthcare Events.
+Click on the logo's for further details:

 Please email Nichola.email@example.com for further details